 Larry Lucchino, former Boston Red Sox president, dies at 78

-BOSTON -- Larry Lucchino, the former president and CEO of the Boston Red Sox, has died at the age of 78.
+BOSTON -- Larry Lucchino, the former president and CEO of the Boston Red Sox, died Tuesday at the age of 78.

 Lucchino served in that president and CEO role with the Red Sox from 2002-15, joining the organization alongside Tom Werner as part of John Henry's ownership group.
 The group delivered World Series titles in 2004 (ending an 86-year championship drought), 2007 and 2013.